 - (1) Since April 2010, the Group began renting a large portion of a building owned by Metropolis Holding China Limited for office space.
-In March 2012, Metropolis Holding China Limited was acquired by a company wholly owned by Mr. Yu, the Group's chairman.
+In March 2012, Metropolis Holding China Limited was acquired by a company wholly -owned by Mr. Yu, the Group's executive chairman.
 As a result, Metropolis Holding China Limited became a related party of the Group thereafter.
-As of May 31, 2016, the current and non-current amounts due from Metropolis Holding China Limited were US\$637 and US\$1,741, respectively, which represented prepaid rent and deposit for the building.
-The amount of the rental payments was determined based on the prevailing market rates and was duly approved by all of the directors. - (2) In September 2012, MaxEn became a joint venture of the Group.
-As a result, MaxEn became a related party of the Group thereafter.
-As of May 31, 2016, the amount due from MaxEn was US\$812, which represented MaxEn's pre-operating expenses of US\$377 prepaid by the Group, US\$91 payable to Beijing Decision for service fee and unpaid consideration of US\$344 for disposal of North Star; the amount due to MaxEn was US\$13, which represented miscellaneous payments paid for the Group.
-The amount due to MaxEn is non-interest bearing and unsecured and has no fixed repayment terms. - (3) In October 2014, Haiwei Career became a joint venture of the Group.
+As of May 31, 2017, the current and non-current amounts due from Metropolis Holding China Limited were US\$1,895 and US\$1,064, respectively, which represented prepaid rent and deposit for the building.
+The amount of the rental payments was determined based on the prevailing market rates and was duly approved by all of the directors. - (2) In October 2014, Haiwei Career became a joint venture of the Group.
 As a result, Haiwei Career became a related party of the Group.
-As of May 31, 2016, the amount due from Haiwei Career, was US\$1,553 in which US\$1,520 represented loans from the Group to Haiwei Career with non-interest bearing for its daily operation supporting.
-All the loans are payable within one year. - (4) As of May 31, 2016, the amount due from Dianshijingwei represented the non-interest bearing loan provided by the Group before the disposal of Dianshijingwei to support its daily operation. - (5) As of May 31, 2016, the balance in "others" included the current receivables from long-term investees of Tongban, Goldern Finance and STEMedu.cn. - (6) As of May 31, 2016, the Group lent non-interest bearing loan with a total amount of US\$998 to Weixuemingri to support its daily operation.
-The Group fully wrote off the outstanding loan in the same year.
+As of May 31, 2017, the amount due from Haiwei Career was US\$3,965, which represented loans from the Group to Haiwei Career with non-interest bearing to support its daily operation supporting.
+All the loans are payable within one year. - (3) As of May 31, 2016, the amount due from Dianshijingwei represented the non-interest bearing loan provided by the Group before the disposal of Dianshijingwei to support its daily operation.
+As of May 31, 2017, the Group had collected the loans from Dianshijingwei. - (4) As of May 31, 2017, the balance in "others" included the current receivables from long-term investees of Tongban, Goldern Finance and etc. - (5) As of May 31, 2017, the amount due from Weixue Mingri represented the non-interest bearing loans provided by the Group to support its daily operation and the outstanding loans were fully wrote off by the Group.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2014, 2015 AND 2016
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2015, 2016 AND 2017